remoteintech/remote-jobs/company-profiles/labelbox.md

 ## Company blurb

-We’re building a platform to accelerate the development of artificial intelligence.
-Rather than requiring companies to create their own expensive and incomplete homegrown tools, we’ve created a training data platform that acts as a central hub for humans to interface with AI.
-When humans have better ways to input and manage data, machines have better ways to learn.
+Labelbox’s mission is to build the best products for humans to advance artificial intelligence.
+Real breakthroughs in AI are reliant on the quality of the training data.
+Our training data platform enables organizations to improve their machine learning models far quicker and more accurately.
+We are determined to build software that is more open, easier-to-use, and singularly focused on getting our customers to performant ML faster.
 Learn more about us here: https://labelbox.com/company/about

 ## Company size